 And I look into the distance too, feeling overwhelmed with my own tasks and challenges, realizing I don’t even know what I’m going to make for dinner but more than that, I don’t have my Christmas list prepared for tomorrow’s shopping day with my excessively organized Mother.

 “Frank”, I say to him after an extended period of silence. ” You know what this school needs?
-What this school needs a Pub.
-Nothing fancy, just something small and tasteful.”
+What this school needs a Parents’ Lounge.
+Nothing fancy, just something small and Pub-like.”